-Samsung's foldable Galaxy X could be available in the latter half of 2017
+The Galaxy X, or 'Triple Eight,' shows up in Bluetooth and Wi-Fi filings

+Foldable devices are the next step in smartphone evolution.
+It's still unclear who's going to dominate the market, but LG, Lenovo, and Samsung are at the forefront.

-You might think the Samsung Edge display is cool, but something cooler is coming very soon.
-Samsung has been working on foldable displays for many years now, and the Korean giant might be ready to launch its first foldable smartphone in 2017.
-Information about the phone, which has been dubbed the Galaxy X for now, has slowly been leaking out, and here’s everything we think we know about it so far.
+Think the Samsung Edge display is cool?
+Something cooler could be coming very soon.
+Samsung has been working on foldable displays for a number of years, and the Korean giant might be ready to showcase its first completely flexible smartphone in 2017.

+Information about the phone, which has been dubbed the Galaxy X or “Treble Eight,” has slowly trickled out.
+Here’s everything we think we know about it so far.

 Release date

+A limited run of test phones does fit in with previous reports.
+According to a report from ETNews, Samsung intended to begin production of a prototype phone in Q3 of this year, in order to “verify quality of foldable smartphone by producing thousands of prototypes.”
+Once production begins, Samsung will be monitoring the quality of the prototypes internally — and if they meet the mark, the company will likely begin producing a consumer version of the phone.

-When will you be able to buy Samsung’s folding phone?
-Sometime in 2017 seems possible, according to many rumors.
-According to the latest rumors from Twitter user and Samsung leakster @mmddj_china, the device will be available to purchase at some point in the third or fourth quarter of 2017 — so while we will have to wait a few months, a release is coming up.
+Before this, rumors suggested a commercial device may release in the third quarter of the year — or sometime July through September.
+According to a source that spoke to the Korea Herald, Samsung may roll out more than “100,000 units of fold-out devices” later on this year.
+The device can reportedly be used as a 7-inch tablet when unfolded.
+Previous leaks from Twitter user and Samsung leakster @mmddj_china said the device will be available to purchase at some point in the third or fourth quarter of 2017.

-Sources have also told Bloomberg, and the Korea Herald, that we could see Samsung’s first foldable phone at Mobile World Congress in late February 2018, however, that is looking a little less likely.
-The company is apparently considering building two new smartphone models — with one that folds like a wallet.
-One of the two devices will have a 5-inch screen when used as a cell phone but can be rolled out to show off an 8-inch display.
+A final consumer version may arrive even later.
+Sources told Bloomberg that we could see Samsung’s first foldable phone at Mobile World Congress in late February 2018, and that the company is considering building two new smartphone models — including one that folds like a wallet.
+One of the two devices is said to have a 5-inch screen when used as a cell phone but can be rolled out to show off an 8-inch display.

+The company is still deliberating about the decision to unveil a foldable device this year, and it will wait until its delayed “executive-level reshuffle” before making a decision.

-Before being known as the Galaxy X, Samsung’s folding phone had the codename Project Valley, which was featured in various reports.
+Before being known as the Galaxy X, Samsung’s folding phone had the code name Project Valley, which was referenced in various reports.
 The company introduced the concept of a foldable display at CES 2013 and supposedly showed its first foldable phone prototype in a private meeting at CES 2014.

-More: It may be up to Samsung and LG if the Apple iPhone 8 has a folding design

-However, an old report by SamMobile suggests Project Valley may not have a wide international launch at first.
-According to anonymous inside sources speaking to the publication, when the Galaxy X first goes on sale, it’ll be available in the U.K., Germany, Italy, South Korea, France, Poland, and Nordic countries.
-An exclusive version for the U.K. retailer Carphone Warehouse is also listed.
+It’s possible the Galaxy X is just one device being considered in Project Valley.

 Design

-Note: Update: Added in news of new Bluetooth and Wi-Fi certifications.